RashmiJK/AI-ML-Lab/README.md

 ### Transfer learning or Fine tuning
 **Pretraining** is the act of training a model from scratch: the weights are randomly initialized, and the training starts without any prior knowledge.

-**Fine-tuning**, on the other hand, is the training done after a model has been rained.
-Its technique that involves taking a general-purpose foundation model that has been pre-trained on a large and diverse data set and then adapting it to perform specific tasks.
+**Fine-tuning**, on the other hand, is the training done after a model has been trained.
+It's a technique that involves taking a general-purpose foundation model that has been pre-trained on a large and diverse data set and then adapting it to perform specific tasks.
 This process leverages the prior knowledge gained during the initial training phase and applies additional training using a smaller, domain-specific data set.
 This allows the model to specialize and excel in tasks relevant to a particular field, making it more effective and contextually relevant for specific applications.

 Based on the fine-tuning appraoch LLMs can be grouped into below categories.
 1. Generic Language Models